CumulusNetworks/docs/content/cumulus-netq-414/Manage-Inventory/Monitor-NIC-Inventory.md

     docker stop doca_telemetry
     ```

-2. On the NetQ appliance or VM, decommission the NIC:
+2. On the NetQ server or VM, decommission the NIC:

     ```
-    cumulus@netq-appliance:~$ netq decommission <hostname-to-decommission>/<NIC-guid>
+    cumulus@netq-server:~$ netq decommission <hostname-to-decommission>/<NIC-guid>
     ```

 Either obtain the NIC guid from the NetQ UI in the full-screen NIC Inventory card, or use tab completion with the `netq decommission <hostname>` command to view the NIC guids.